dbc2201/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

 2. Doubly Linked List

     - A `Doubly` linked list allows us to go in both direction, `forward` and `backward`.
+    - They allow a greater variety of `O(1)-time` update operations, including insertions and deletions at arbitrary positions within the list.

 3. Circular Linked List